 - There is an undercount in the number of part 2 applications that have been received [Table 1]. - Processing time is calculated using the number of days from part 2 of the application being received to a decision being made or the application being withdrawn.
-Processing times cannot be calculated where applications are missing a part 2 date in the extract [Table 9]. - Processing times can be calculated for a subset of online applications that do have a part 2 received date populated.
-This may introduce bias to the calculation, as it is likely that applications via other channels such as telephone and mail would have a longer processing time.
-Furthermore, the online processed applications that are missing a part 2 date in the extract, may also add bias if there is some reason that these applications would take longer to process [Table 9]. - In addition, the unknown number of applications denied with a part 2 received date missing in the extract could also bias this number if for example these took a longer or shorter time to process on average.
+Processing times cannot be calculated where applications are missing a part 2 date in the extract [Table 9]. - Processing times can be calculated for a subset of processed applications that do have a part 2 received date populated.
+This may introduce bias to the calculation, if for some reason the applications which don't have a part 2 received date extracted have a longer or shorter processing time.
+[Table 9]. - The unknown number of applications denied with a part 2 received date missing in the extract could bias this number if for example these took a longer or shorter time to process on average.